Skip to Content

 Is the Walterville Canal safe?

-• Yes, the canal is safe and EWEB believes there is not a public safety risk at this time.
+• Yes, the canal is safe and EWEB believes there is not a public safety risk at this time, with the canal intake gate closed.

 • If you notice anything out of the ordinary on or near any EWEB canal, reservoir or dam, call our main number 541-685-7000 and ask to speak with EWEB's Generation Engineering Supervisor.
 After hours, contact the Leaburg-Walterville Duty Operator at 541-852-1906.